Guitar scales for beginners: What you need to know before you start learning them

 Read this lesson to learn more about these different forms of minor scales.

-6. But guitar scales are not learned this way, no?
+6. But guitar scales for beginners are not learned this way, no?

 I’ve shown you these scales in linear patterns (on the same string) in order to explain the guitar theory behind them.

-In practice, scales are learned in patterns that make it much easier for you to play and eventually improvise on.
+In practice, beginner guitar scales are learned in patterns that make it much easier for you to play and eventually improvise on.